Glossary of religious and spiritual terms

 them to a saving knowledge of the gospel.
 The majority of humans are not

 elected.
 Without God's help, the gospel is incomprehensible to them; they

-will never be saved; they will spend eternity in Hell without hope of mercy or
+will never be saved; they will spend eternity in the torture chambers of Hell without hope of mercy or

 an end to

-their torture.
+their pain.
 Some Christians believe that God elects that minority of

 humans for salvation that he knew would eventually choose Him.